Rays vs. White Sox Player Props Betting Odds

 |0

-Bet on player props for Randy Arozarena or other Rays players with DraftKings Sportsbook.
+Bet on player props for Andrew Vaughn, Jake Burger or other White Sox players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.